OR WAIT null SECS

-Chen followed Marko’s presentation, and highlighted the idea of app overload.
-There aren’t many standards to ranking on the app store, she said, comparing it to a crowded flea market.
+App overload was highlighted by Chen, who compared the abundance of apps to a crowded flea market.
 “No one is telling you to seek out the yellow tent as the most accurate app.
-You don’t know to avoid the red tents,” Chen pointed out.
-From November 2013 to March 2021, there has been a major influx of apps available.
-For example, Chen said, PubMed papers citing mobile apps went from 275 to 15,456 citations.
-Google went from 3.7 million to 1.63 billion results.
-Apps available on Apple’s app store and the Google Play store went from 65,000 to 325,000.
+You don’t know to avoid the red tents,” Chen said.
+A major influx of available apps occurred from November 2013 to March 2021.
+For example, Chen explained, PubMed papers citing mobile apps went from 275 to 15,456 citations.
+Google’s search results went from 3.7 million to 1.63 billion results.
+Apps available on Apple’s App Store and Google Play went from 65,000 to 325,000.
 “A systematic process to identify and evaluate apps may help with the issues,” Chen concluded.

 Auguste wrapped up the presentation with a focus on the gaps in mobile medical apps—namely, fertility awareness and fetal heart rate monitoring.
-Her first analysis was of the app Clue, which is marketed as a period tracker, cycle, and ovulation calendar.
-On its website, it reads, “The United States Food and Drug Administration (FDA) has classified Clue Birth Control as a software application that can be used as a contraception to prevent pregnancy.”
+Her first analysis was of Clue, an app that is marketed as a period and cycle tracker and ovulation calendar.
+Its website states, “The United States Food and Drug Administration (FDA) has classified Clue Birth Control as a software application that can be used as a contraception to prevent pregnancy.”
 However, the app was approved as a software application, not contraception.
-It does, however, have a disclaimer, “Note: Clue Period Tracker & Ovulation App should not be used as a contraceptive.”
-Auguste emphasized the importance of communicating this to patients.
-It is crucial for providers to “know what’s out there and know the data.
-Patients are going to use these apps,” Auguste said.
-The importance is to communicate the fact that these are not forms of contraception.
+A disclaimer reads, “Note: Clue Period Tracker & Ovulation App should not be used as a contraceptive.”
+Auguste emphasized the importance of communicating this information to patients.
+It is crucial for providers to “know what’s out there and know the data,” Auguste said.
+“Patients are going to use these apps.”